 Maps and Charts

-DOE expects project commissioning to occur between 2015 and 2017.
+DOE expects project commissioning to occur between 2017 and 2018.
 Dominion anticipates meeting DOE’s required timeframe, while also allowing for all environmental permitting to be completed, and the Virginia SCC's regulatory review to occur.
 When Dominion submits an application to the SCC, the total project costs including contracting considerations will be finalized and provided as part of the review process.

 - DOE selection of VOWTAP for 50% Front-End Engineering and Design (FEED)